comunica/Article-ISWC2018-Resource/content/comparison-tpf-client.md

 <img src="img/avg_c23.svg" alt="[performance-average]" class="plot">
 </center>
 <figcaption markdown="block">
-Average query evaluation times for the TPF client, Comunica-sort and Comunica-smallest for all queries.
+Average query evaluation times for the TPF Client, Comunica-sort, and Comunica-smallest for all queries (shorter is better).
 C2 and C3 are shown separately because of their higher evaluation times.
 </figcaption>
 </figure>

-The results from [](#performance-average) show that Comunica is able to achieve similar performance compared to the TPF client.
+The results from [](#performance-average) show that Comunica is able to achieve similar performance compared to the TPF Client.
 Concretely, both Comunica variants are faster for 11 queries, and slower for 9 queries.
 However, the difference in evaluation times is in most cases very small, and are caused by implementation details, as the implemented algorithms are equivalent.
 Contrary to our expectations, the performance overhead of Comunica's modularity is negligible.
-Comunica therefore improves upon the TPF client in terms of *modularity* and *functionality*, and achieves similar *performance*.
+Comunica therefore improves upon the TPF Client in terms of *modularity* and *functionality*, and achieves similar *performance*.

 These results also illustrate the simplicity of comparing different algorithms inside Comunica.
-In this case, we compared an algorithm that is similar to that of the original TPF client with a simplified variant.
+In this case, we compared an algorithm that is similar to that of the original TPF Client with a simplified variant.
 The results show that the performance is very similar, but the original algorithm (Comunica-sort) is faster in most of the cases.
 It is however not always faster, as illustrated by query C1, where Comunica-sort is almost a second slower than Comunica-smallest.
 In this case, the heuristic algorithm of the latter was able to come up with a slightly better query plan.